 Together with the Clinic Menterschwaige and the DAP-Teaching and Research Institute in Munich, the DAP, the German WADP branch, section “Psychoanalysis in Psychiatry” PIP of the World Psychiatric Association (WPA) and the Alternativ-Fédérative des Associations de Psychiatrie (ALFAPSY) organized a symposium on 16th and 17th of June 2016 with the topic “Integration of Psychoanalysis in Psychiatric Institutional Treatment”.
 We were pleased to welcome Dr. Hervé Granie, Dr. Hachem Tyal, Dr. Paul Lacaze of the ALFAPSY and Prof. Michel Botbol, chairman of the WPA PIP section, as our guests.

-The organisational and scientific preparations for our next WADP congress, taking place in Florence between 19th and 22nd April, are well under way.
-Please look for information at the following website: www.wadp2017.org.
+The organisational and scientific preparations for our next WADP congress, taking place in Berlin between 31th of March till 04th of April, are well under way.
+More information you will find here.
 You can still enter your contribution.
-The deadline for the abstract is November 17th, 2016.
-A reduced fee for early booking applies when you register by October 31st, 2016.
+The deadline for the abstract is October 01th, 2019.
+A reduced fee for early booking applies when you register by September 30st, 2019.